ventZl/cmrx/man/02_overview.md

 @page overview Overview

-This page provides and overview of basic concepts in CMRX environment.
+This page provides an overview of basic concepts in CMRX environment.
 You shall make yourself familiar with all the concepts listed here in order to understand how CMRX environment behaves and how to achieve certain goals.

-@subpage concepts Basic concepts
+@subpage concepts describes model of execution under CMRX

-@subpage mem_model Memory model
+@subpage mem_model outlines how memory is organized and what can be accessed and how

-@subpage rpc_intro Remote Procedure Call intro
+@subpage rpc_intro introduces the RPC mechanism

-@subpage dev_env Build environment
+@subpage dev_env describes the how the build environment and integration with vendor's SDK works

 @page concepts Basic concepts
 If using CMRX, there are some basic concepts enforced by the kernel itself.